khedekarpallavi/hello-world/README.md

 Hi all
-I am learning machine learning and trying for developing projects on big data.
+I am learning big data anlytics and trying for developing projects on big data.